karshinuppal/Disney-Clone/README.md

 Disney+ Hotstar Frontend Clone
 This project is a front-end clone of the Disney+ Hotstar website, built using HTML, CSS, and JavaScript.

-Demo
-You can see a live demo of the project at https://karshinuppal.github.io/Disney/

 Features
 The following features are included in the project: